 So I have this voice inside my head, and he's really annoying me.
 After the recent food writer's retreat I attended with Cook & Scribble, I've taken to calling him Bigfoot.
 Despite the name, it is not the kind of voice to be concerned about.
 Not yet anyway.

-Because you probably have this voice too.
-It's one we all have... some of us just give him odd hairy names.
-But you'd recognize him anywhere - that assaultive one who stands in the background of your work, letting you know how terrible, boring and ridiculous that work is.
-Day after day, it gnaws at your creative self and can stop you in our tracks, having convinced you that failure is inevitable.
-It's beyond annoying really - Bigfoot is potentially paralyzing.
+you know how terrible, boring and ridiculous that work is.
+Day after day, it gnaws at your creative self and can stop you in our tracks, having convinced you that

-photos courtesy of Jen Reyneri
+photos courtesy of Jen Reyneri |

 So I’ve started doing just that - Writing down what that annoying voice in my brain is yelling.
-The first and most intense time I did so was on an airplane a couple weeks ago.
-I must have looked like a seriously mad woman as I scrawled, furiously letting it all come streaming out on the page.
+The first and most intense time I did so was on an

-What came onto the page was fascinating enough that I thought it worthy of sharing - it started with petty criticisms regarding my avoidance of the task of writing, simple, mundane stuff.
+of the task of writing, simple, mundane stuff.
 But Bigfoot quickly grew louder with ridiculous crap about how I’m surely going to die an early death - childless, bookless, broke and alone.
 Apparently with the inability to bake bread.
 (The actual words of the hairy beast I'll post on Wednesday).

-With great relief I saw that Bigfoot was actually quite humorous, laughable, and devoid of some its power.
+of some its power.
 After that flight and first writing, I walked through DFW airport, Terminal A, as if a big hairy weight had been lifted.
-My creator had free reign for the moment, and every passing person seemed to deserve a poem.
+My creator had free reign for the moment, and every

 So this series of posts deviates from the traditional.